 Let them, at that point dictate what they want you to do.
 THEY WILL BE IN CHARGE, FOLLOW INSTRUCTIONS.
 They will probably ask you to exit the vehicle, put your hands on the roof and allow THEM to retrieve the firearm.
 Some may remove it and run the serial numbers verifying whether it is stolen or not, then unload it and give it back to you.
 AND YOU HAD BETTER HOPE IT IS NOT STOLEN.
-The conditions of the stop, whether it is downtown Seattle or a rural highway near Dryad, your age and how you are dressed, along with how you handle the situation may somewhat dictate the outcome of this encounter.
-Yes, profiling does exist, so does instinct, as this is what makes a cop a good cop.
+The conditions of the stop, whether it is downtown Seattle or a rural highway near Dryad WA., your age and how you are dressed, along with how you handle the situation may somewhat dictate the outcome of this encounter.
+Yes, profiling does exist, so does instinct, as this is what separates a average cop from a good cop.
 Remember with the recent cop shootings, they are extremely concerned about their own life.
 But in all probability anyone who has passed all the Concealed Carry requirements will usually be in the upper 5% of the population's good guys and I would hope that Law Enforcement recognizes that.
 The Law Enforcement that I would personally be more concerned about would be a rookie who had more book/classroom learning than one on the beat with life experience learning.

 Now if you do not have a CCP, and insist on having a pistol in your vehicle, OTHER RULES APPLY.
 In most states it is ILLEGAL to have a loaded firearm in your vehicle.
 This could be covered even by hunting regulations.
-Usually if you have it UNLOADED and LOCKED away separate from the ammo , you will get by, unless you are in some of the anti-gun states.
-But if both the firearm and the ammo are readily available, you may be in trouble.
+Usually if you have it UNLOADED and LOCKED away separate from the ammo , you will get by, unless you are in some of the eastern anti-gun states.
+But if both the firearm and the ammo are readily available to each other, you may be in trouble.
 If you do have it loaded and readily available with no CCP, you had better hope that the reason for your traffic stop was minor enough that the officer did not have ANY reason to search the vehicle.
 AND if you, or ANYONE in your vehicle happened to have any previous felony convictions, again DEEP DO-DO will be ahead for ALL involved.
-Loaded long guns also are a no-no. You might consider pepper spray instead, which can also be restricted in some states, but at least should not rank as high a violation charge.
+Loaded long guns also are a No-No. You might consider pepper spray instead, which can also be restricted in some states, but at least should not rank as high a violation charge.

 Ammunition ; Just because you have laid out the cash and purchased a handgun, this does not mean if you buy the cheapest ammo that it is going to perform as a good defense round.
 Military type ammo (by international law) CAN NOT be hollow pointed and is normally labeled Full Metal Case/Jacket (FMC or FMJ).
 It is fine to use this for practice, but DO NOT under any circumstance even consider using it for actual personal defense.
 The military has to use it as that is the reason for shooting the enemy is to wound them, putting them in a hospital, which uses many support personnel.
 In your instance, it's not your worry to really care about their condition afterwards, and there are no rules for self defense ammo, as your objective is to be able to STOP them from doing what you perceive at that time, which is Great Bodily Harm to you.